 Cash, Cash Equivalents and Investments primarily represent monies held for construction, reserves, or for payment of debt service on outstanding bonds and notes.
 Such monies are held in trust by a trustee bank for the benefit of bondholders.
-DASNY records investments at fair value.
+DASNY generally records investments at fair value.
 Fluctuations result primarily from differences between the timing of receipt of proceeds from new money bond issues and the disbursement of those proceeds for construction and other activities.

-As highlighted in the chart below, DASNY's investment portfolio consists primarily (80%) of funds for (1) construction projects and grant programs financed by DASNY-issued bonds, and (2) debt service obligations.
+As highlighted in the chart below, DASNY's investment portfolio consists primarily (82%) of funds for (1) construction projects and grant programs financed by DASNY-issued bonds, and (2) debt service obligations.
 (See note 3 to the financial statements for more detailed information.)

-Investment Balances by Purpose as of March 31 (\$ in millions)
+Investment Balances by Purpose as of March 31 (\$in millions)

-An additional \$257 million and \$279 million of money market funds as of March 31, 2016 and 2015, respectively, managed by DASNY is reflected in the Statement of Net Position as a component of Cash and Cash Equivalents.
+^{} An additional \$307 million and \$257 million of money market funds as of March 31, 2017 and 2016, respectively, managed by DASNY is reflected in the Statement of Net Position as a component of Cash and Cash Equivalents.